Life satisfaction: Outlook on life

-An individual's mood and outlook on life greatly influences the perception of their own life satisfaction.
+An individual's mood and outlook on life greatly influence their perception of their life satisfaction.
 Two correlating emotions that may influence how people perceive their lives are hope and optimism.
 Both of these emotions consist of cognitive processes that are usually oriented towards the perception and reaching of goals.
 Additionally, optimism is linked to higher life satisfaction, whereas pessimism is related to symptoms of depression.

 According to Martin Seligman, the happier people are, the less they focus on the negative aspects of their lives.
 Happier people also have a greater tendency to like other people, which promotes a happier environment.
 This correlates to a higher level of the person's satisfaction with their life, due to the notion that constructiveness with others can positively influence life satisfaction.
 However, others have found that life satisfaction is compatible with profoundly negative emotional states like depression.

-In a study carried out by Juan Pedro Serrano, José Miguel Latorre, Margaret Gatz, and Juan Montanes from the department of psychology at Universidad de Castilla-La Mancha, researchers used life-review therapy with 43 older adults.
+In a study carried out by Juan Pedro Serrano, José Miguel Latorre, Margaret Gatz, and Juan Montanes from the department of psychology at the Universidad de Castilla-La Mancha, researchers used life-review therapy with 43 older adults.
 The test they used was designed to measure participants' ability to recall a specific memory in response to a cue word while being timed.
-Thirty cue words; including five words classified as 'positive' (e.g., funny, lucky, passionate, happy, hopeful), five as 'negative' (unsuccessful, unhappy, sad, abandoned, gloomy), and five as 'neutral' (work, city, home, shoes, family); were presented orally in a fixed, alternating order to each member of a focus group.
-To ensure that the participants understood the instructions, examples were provided of both 'general' memories (e.g., summers in the city) and 'specific' memories (e.g., the day I got married).
+Thirty cue words, including five words classified as 'positive' (e.g., funny, lucky, passionate, happy, hopeful), five as 'negative' (unsuccessful, unhappy, sad, abandoned, gloomy), and five as 'neutral' (work, city, home, shoes, family), were presented orally in a fixed, alternating order to each member of a focus group.
+To ensure that the participants understood the instructions, examples were provided of both 'general' memories (e.g., summers in the city) and 'specific' memories (e.g., the day they got married).
 For each cue word, participants were asked to share a memory evoked by that word.
-The memory had to be of an event that should have occurred only once, at a particular time and place and lasted no longer than a day.
+The memory had to be of an event that should have occurred only once, at a particular time and place, and lasted no longer than a day.
 If the person could not recall a memory within 30 seconds, then that cue instance was not counted.
 Two psychologists served as raters and independently scored the responses of each participant.
 Each memory was tagged either as 'specific'—if the recalled event lasted no more than one day—or, otherwise, as 'general'.
 The raters were not informed regarding the hypotheses of the study, the experimental (control) group's membership, nor the content of the pretest or post-test.
 The results of this study showed that with an increased specificity of memories, individuals showed decreased depression and hopelessness, as well as increased life satisfaction.